hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 Finally, fish, for the most part, **is slower than bash**.
 This might come as a surprise, but bash uses C as its primary source language and can often deliver the fastest, no-bloat terminal experience.
-However, since we spend most of our time inside terminal applications and not shells, this can or can't be a factor which you might consider when choosing between them.
+However, since we spend most of our time inside terminal applications and not shells, it should not be that big of a deal.

 ### Verdict